 Following consideration of the findings of the review of the governance arrangements, including Internal Audit's Annual Opinion, the Council approves an Annual Governance Statement which is included in the Statement of Accounts.
 As part of producing the Annual Governance Statement, Directors and Heads of Service within the Council are required to produce Internal Annual Assurance Statements, setting out the risk control framework in place for their area of responsibility and disclosing any significant governance issues and the actions planned to address them.
-The significant governance issues highlighted in the Annual Governance Statement for 2021/22 relate to the Pandemic Response and Recovery, Financial

-Uncertainties, Cyber Security and Digital Services, Legal Issues, Climate Change and Industrial Relations.
+The significant governance issues highlighted in the Annual Governance Statement for 2022/23 relate to Financial Uncertainties and Resilience, Cyber Security and Digital Services, Legal Issues, Climate Change and Industrial Relations.